By Daniel Bases and Edward Krudy

 "We are in rescue mode," she said, adding that the three towns had been "devastated" by the flood waters.

-Baratta described a scene of rescue teams using boats and trucks to move residents to safety at a nearby school in Teterboro, which also is home to a regional airport heavily used by corporate jets and smaller aircraft.
+Baratta described a scene of house-to-house searching by rescue teams using boats and trucks to move residents to safety at a nearby school in Teterboro.
+Teterboro is home to a regional airport heavily used by corporate jets and smaller aircraft.

-(Reporting By Daniel Bases and Edward Krudy; Editing by Bill Trott)
+(Reporting By Daniel Bases and Edward Krudy; Editing by Claudia Parsons)